Residual-current device: RCD with integral overcurrent protection (RCBO)

 For reasons of space, many devices, especially in DIN rail format, use flying leads rather than screw terminals, especially for the neutral input and FE connections.
 Additionally, because of the small form factor, the output cables of some models (Eaton/MEM) are used to form the primary winding of the RCD part, and the outgoing circuit cables must be led through a specially dimensioned terminal tunnel with the current transformer part around it.
 This can lead to incorrect failed trip results when testing with meter probes from the screw heads of the terminals, rather than from the final circuit wiring.

 Having one RCD feeding another is generally unnecessary, provided they have been wired properly.
 One exception is the case of a TT earthing system, where the earth loop impedance may be high, meaning that a ground fault might not cause sufficient current to trip an ordinary circuit breaker or fuse.
 In this case a special 100 mA (or greater) trip current time-delayed RCD is installed, covering the whole installation, and then more sensitive RCDs should be installed downstream of it for sockets and other circuits that are considered high-risk.

 RCD with additional arc fault protection circuitry

-In addition to ground fault circuit interrupters (GFCIs), arc-fault circuit interrupters (AFCI) are equally important as they offer added protection from potentially hazardous arc-faults resulting from damage in branch circuit wiring as well as extensions to branches such as appliances and cord sets.
-By detecting hazardous arc-faults and responding by interrupting power, AFCIs helps reduce the likelihood of the home's electrical system being an ignition source of a fire.
-Dual function AFCI/GFCI devices offer both electrical fire prevention and shock prevention in one device making them a solution for many rooms in the home, especially when replacing an existing standard receptacle or existing ungrounded receptacle.
+In addition to ground fault circuit interrupters (GFCIs), arc-fault circuit interrupters (AFCI) are important as they offer added protection from potentially hazardous arc faults resulting from damage in branch circuit wiring as well as extensions to branches such as appliances and cord sets.
+By detecting arc faults and responding by interrupting power, AFCIs help reduce the likelihood of the home's electrical system being an ignition source of a fire.
+Dual function AFCI/GFCI devices offer both electrical fire prevention and shock prevention in one device making them a solution for many rooms in the home.

-Common features and variations
+Characteristics

 Differences in disconnection actions

-Major differences exist regarding the manner in which an RCD-unit will act to disconnect the power to a circuit or appliance.
+Major differences exist regarding the manner in which an RCD unit will act to disconnect the power to a circuit or appliance.

-There are four situations in which different types of RCD-units are used:
+There are four situations in which different types of RCD units are used: